4 Days in Munich Solo Travel Itinerary & Guide (2023)

 - Theresienwiese – the Munich open space area for the Munich Oktoberfest and Frühlingsfest, if you are in town.

-When in Munich, it would be a shame to miss taking a day trip, or two, outside the Munich city center, for example touring the Dachau Concentration Camp or visiting Romantic Road towns.
+When in Munich, it would be a shame to miss taking a day trip, or two, outside the Munich city center.
+For example, take a 1/2 day tour of Dachau Concentration Camp or a full day tour of Romantic Road towns.

 Dachau Concentration Camp – one of the remaining Nazi camps just 25 minutes outside Munich, this moving experience is a must if you are first-time visitor to Munich.
-It is easily reached as a day trip via train starting from the Munich Hauptbahnhof (central station).
+It is easily reached as a full day or half day trip from the Munich Hauptbahnhof (central station).

 However, for ease, I recommend a tour handling this for you that starts and ends at the Munich Hauptbahnhof.
 My group had a wonderful tour guide who was also helpful in providing dining suggestions within Munich.
 Allow for a 2.5 hour tour and transportation time.